AO-Design-Inc/feather-blog/_posts/2021-06-21-WasmPerformance.markdown

 But the key insight here is clear, webassembly offers *predictable* performance, across browser engines.
 We'll be adding fallbacks for safari later to see if this holds there as well.
 Further, we'll compare the results to native code.

 **The rust code can likely be sped up with some optimizations here and there, but for a rough effort from a novice rust programmer, this is representative.*

+*** The rust code was improved by @MaxGraey and now lines up with what one would expect*

 See the demo [here](https://js-wasm-mandelbrot-benchmark-3.vercel.app/).